hardikjumnani/facial-expression-analyser/README.md

 **Rapid change in compliments**
 This was faced because the model is considering the current frame, without taking previousframe into account, which is causing rapid changes in guessed emotions.
 To fix this, I have eased out the switch so that a new compliment is picked, only when there is more than 20% change in the emotion.

+**Get dimensions taken by a word on the camera frame** A static method named getTextSize exist in cv2 which gives the size that text takes on screen.

 ## Instructions to run the code
 Clone the Repo (Ensure Python is >=3.10.6)